DevJM2/UmbrelOS-LXC/README.md

    bash -c "$(wget -qLO - https://raw.githubusercontent.com/DevJM2/UmbrelOS-LXC/main/install-umbrelos.sh)"

+In progress! -- Not stable -- If you have any improvements, feel free to contribute!
 # Proxmox Scripts to Install UmbrelOS

 This repository contains an automated script to simplify the installation of **UmbrelOS** in a virtual machine on **Proxmox**.
 The script automates the creation of the VM, disk configuration, and boot setup from the UmbrelOS ISO, all with a touch of humor to make it more fun.